hienm9/Budget-Tracker/README.md

 # Budget Tracker

 ### Project description
-This is budget tracker application that allows offline access and functionality.
+This is a budget tracker application that allows offline access and functionality.
 The user will be able to add expenses and deposits to their budget with or without a connection.
 If the user enters transactions offline, the total should be updated when they're brought back online.

 # Table of Contents